-“Since 2014, the state government has committed $5 million for projects that improve student wellbeing and address topics like workplace exploitation, mental health and safety.
+“The state government has committed $5 million for projects that improve student wellbeing and address topics like workplace exploitation, mental health and safety.
 To date, the program has supported 104 projects that have engaged over 207,000 international students.
 One of the projects recently funded through the program was the Future Female conference – the first conference to focus on the over 100,000 international women studying in Victoria.”

 - The Lead.
 Intern.
 Volunteer.
 Experience (LIVE) initiative.